theak/camera-ai-alerts/README.md

 ## Building from Source

-Only needed if you want to modify the code or run locally without docker.
+Only needed if you want to modify the code or run without Docker.

 ```bash
 # 1. Clone and enter directory